beerfactory/brewbox-doc/specifications/index.rst

 * being able to ensure a constant quality of the beer produced.
 * improving brew process efficiency as quantities produced increase.

 Monitoring is usually achieved by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps.
-Controling requires more components and knowledges like for building control panel with displays, switches or PID controller.
+Controling requires more components and knowledges for building control panel with displays, switches or PID controller.
 Finally complete automation may require professional equipments like programmable logic controller and good knowledge in electronic and electricity.

-The goal of BrewBox is to help home brewers to achieve these three goals by providing a system :
+The goal of BrewBox is to help home brewers to achieve this goal by providing a system :

 * flexible enough to fit with sensors any configurations of brewery equipements.
 * offering a large set of features for monitoring, controling and automate the brewery activity.